Get a quote

 9. Ask for repairs and credits

 If the inspection reveals any major issues, you can ask the seller for repairs or credits.
 When you request repairs, you’re asking the homeowner to fix something before the sale is complete.
-For example, if the inspector found a leak in the bathroom tub, you can ask the seller to hire a plumber to fix it.
+For example, if the inspector finds a leak in the bathroom tub, you can ask the seller to hire a plumber to fix it.

 Asking for credits means you want the seller to reduce the purchase price so you can afford to fix the problem on your own.
 For example, the owner may not be able to repair the roof during escrow, so they give you a $1,000 credit so you can fix it after the purchase is complete.
 The credit reduces the cost of the house.